-A hip labral tear is an injury to the cartilage inside the hip joint.
+A hip labral tear is an injury to the soft elastic tissue around the hip joint called the labrum.
 The hip joint is made of a ball and socket.
 The ball is the end of the thigh bone, also called the femur.
 This ball fits into the bowl-shaped socket in the pelvic bone, also called the acetabulum.
 Cartilage lines the socket to keep movement smooth and the joint cushioned.
-When the cartilage tears, it is called a hip labral tear.
+The labrum helps to hold the ball of your femur in place.
+When the this tears, it is called a hip labral tear.

 Hip Joint and Cartilage

 Copyright © Nucleus Medical Media, Inc.

 Hip labral tears can result from wear and tear or from an injury.

 Factors that can increase your chances of getting a hip labral tear include: Wear and tear of hip joint from different activities, such as golf or softballTraumatic injury to hipTwisting injuriesMotor vehicle accident

 Degenerative diseases like

 osteoarthritisFemoroacetabular impingement syndrome (FAI)Legg-Calve-Perthes diseaseHip dysplasiaOsteoarthritisSlipped capital epiphysisCapsular laxity/hip hypermobility

 Symptoms vary and can be mild, including: Hip pain: sharp, deep, disablingLocking or clicking of hipHip instabilityLimited range of motionTenderness to touchGroin, buttock, or thigh painPain during activity

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will likely be referred to a specialist.
 An orthopedic surgeon focuses on bones and joints.